 The drawbacks with these types of headphones are that they are generally of lower quality than the over-ear variety, although there are exceptions to this.
 However, those who are prioritizing audio quality over portability or aesthetics will probably be best served by over-ear headphones.

 For obvious reasons, it isn’t easy to try out in-ear headphones before you buy them (unless you have a friend who is willing to let you try them out).
 Many earbuds come with interchangeable buds of different sizes, meaning that the headphones can be made to fit comfortably in any ear.
 You can even get noise cancelling earplugs to put on them, just make sure that they will fit your chosen headphones.
+It’s definitely worth investing in noise-cancelling technology.
+The headphones neutralise outside noise by creating an opposite sound wave, causing these sounds to cancel each other out.
+You can find out more about how noise-cancelling headphones work here in this comprehensive guide explaining ANC (active noise cancellation).

 Ear pad headphones were the most popular type until the iPod hit the market.
 The iPod completely changed the way that people listen to music, and led to the popularity of earbud headphones, which were bundled free with each device.